If you have any further enquiries, please email Mr James Prout, Head of Mathematics, at email@example.com

 What does the course involve?

-What can an A Level in Maths lead to?
+What can an A Level in Further Maths lead to?

-At Salesian College we give our Mathematics students A Level of support and attention that is unequalled in any other establishment.
+At Salesian College we give our Mathematics students a level of support and attention that is unequalled in any other establishment.
 Our level of success with our students at A Level exceeds by far that of our competitors.